 - There is too much time between taking the drug and collecting the sample.

 - You don't give a large enough urine sample.

 Many medicines may change the results of this test.
 And the test may mistake some drugs for others.
-For example, some cough medicines that do not contain an opiate may be identified as a narcotic.
+For example, some cough medicines that do not contain an opioid may be identified as an opioid.